-- 1. Throughout your certification cycle, enter your CEUs into your portal.
-Note: These entries require that CEU documentation is submitted to support each entry. - 2.
+- Throughout your certification cycle, enter your CEUs into your portal.
+All CEUs must be completed and entered into your BACB account before your recertification date.
+If you supervised the ongoing practice of one or more RBTs on record at any point during your recertification cycle, you must have obtained and entered 3 supervision CEUs to recertify.
+Note: All CEUs must include CEU documentation to support each entry.
+Entries used to fulfill a CE category must clearly indicate the number of CEUs for that specific category (i.e., general, supervision, ethics) in the documentation.
+Copies of CEU documentation will not be provided to the certificant.
+Please see the Documentation Policy for more information. - 2.
 As soon as all of your CEUs are entered AND you are within 45 days of your recertification date, a recertification application will appear in your BACB account under the Recertification tab.
 This tab will not be visible until these two elements are met. - 3.
 Complete the application and pay the fee.
 Make sure that you are reviewing your information closely in your recertification application to ensure that it is accurate, including your contact information and mailing address.
 Note: At the time of application, you will be asked to attest to questions in the Eligibility Affidavit section of the application and agree to the Application Processing Agreement.
 You will be asked to (a) affirm that you have read, are in compliance with, and will continue to comply with all BACB requirements; (b) report whether you have a physical/mental condition or substance addiction that could impair your service delivery; and (c) report about any disciplinary or legal investigations or actions.
 Please read each question carefully and answer truthfully.
 Answering "yes" to the second or third questions will require that you also complete and submit an Ethics Self-Reporting Form.
 Your application will be placed on hold while your self-report is reviewed by BACB staff. - 4.
-If your CEU entries are selected for audit, we might reach out for additional information via email.
-If we do not receive the appropriate documentation to indicate that you met the CE requirements, your certification will expire.

-If your application has been approved:

-- Your certification dates will update with a new recertification date that is two years from your last recertification date. - After your new recertification date, you may start accruing CEUs for your next recertification cycle.
+If your CEU entries are selected for audit, we might reach out for additional action via email.
+If we do not receive the appropriate documentation (e.g., incorrect and/or duplicate documentation, lack of ethics or supervision documentation) to indicate that you met the CE requirements, your certification will expire.
+If your application has been approved: - Your certification dates will update with a new recertification date that is two years from your last recertification date. - · After your new recertification date, you may start accruing CEUs for your next recertification cycle.
 Even if you complete the recertification application before your recertification date, you can only count CEUs for your next cycle once that new cycle starts. - You will receive a new certificate in the mail at the address on record within 4-6 weeks.